 The goal of the review process is to select a number of papers that will stimulate discussion and the development and dissemination of new knowledge.
 Some papers will inevitably be more fully developed than others; however, it is hoped that each author will gain insights during the conference that will strengthen their own research and introduce them to other scholars who share their interests.

-The conference programme is available HERE.
+The final version (13/06) of the conference programme is available HERE.

 The ISSN number for the conference papers is :